 WHY THERAPY HELPS YOU TO FEEL BETTER

-When people do therapy / counseling, they heal and feel better.
-Most people start to enjoy themselves more and make positive changes because through therapy / counseling they release the harmful effects of the past, learn new ways to deal with stress, cope with anxiety, stop or manage panic, stop being triggered by trauma and deal with feelings.
-(This is generally true; but no one can or should guarantee this.)
+Therapy helps you release and heal from the harmful effects of the past, learn new ways to deal with stress, cope with anxiety, stop being triggered by trauma and deal with feelings.

 THE CHALLENGES ARE WORTH IT

 Things really do get better.
-When you get into therapy / counseling, you begin to pay attention to things you’ve been ignoring.
+When you get into therapy, you begin to pay attention to things you’ve been ignoring.
 This can feel right at the same time as it feels bad.
-Therapy / counseling can lead to relief and to radical reductions in stress, anxiety and panic.
-Again, no guarantees, but in general, fortified by the changes you have made and equipped with new insights and mental health skills gained in therapy, you become a new you, living the life you want.
+Therapy can lead to relief and to radical reductions in stress, anxiety and panic.
+Fortified by the changes you have made and equipped with new insights and mental health skills gained in therapy, you can become a new you, living the life you want.

 LIFELONG SKILLS NOT A DAILY PILL

 Positive results from therapy tend to last.
 Research studies confirm this.
 It is different from taking medication.
 Healing from the wounds of the past frees you.
-Healing, skills and understanding that you gain in therapy / counseling last a lifetime.
-Learning to manage stress, anxiety, or any other mental health issue leads to hard-won wisdom that you will have for the rest of your life.
+Healing, skills, understanding and wisdom that you gain in counseling last a lifetime.

 Once we are adults, I believe it’s our responsibility to get help to repair any damage that has been done to us.
 We live in reaction to stress, fears, the way we were raised, educated, things that happened, our relationships.
 Parents, siblings, romantic partners, events or circumstances may well be to blame for the way we turned out.